HungarianProgrammer/Incteraction-between-VR-and-the-real-world/backend/README.md

 - Supports temperature and humidity sensor data
 - Light control functionality (on/off)
 - Motion control with direction and angle settings
+- Persistent database storage for temperature and humidity readings
+- Historical data querying with time range filtering
+- Statistics and aggregation of sensor data
 - Containerized with Docker for easy deployment

 ## Setup and Installation